GuidoPenta/forloop-job-board/README.md

 - Very good command of the English language, both written and spoken.
 - Ability in managing vendor and customer dialogue.
 - Ability to collaborate in a team, working in a goal-oriented environment.
+- Availability to travel abroad at least one time a year for field research

 RAL is up to 50k (negotiable) for employees or 35k for contractors (initial period of 6 months of collaboration)